mrashid5919/DX-BALL/README.md

 # DX-BALL
-CSE 102 Term Project
+CSE 102 Term Project using Igraphics.

-Please copy Beethoven - Für Elise.wav and paste it in igraphics-master folder.
+Please copy Beethoven - Für Elise.wav and paste it in Igraphics-master folder.